jakobhviid/BigDataCourseExercises/lectures/07/README.md

 Steps:
 1. Set up port-forwarding: `kubectl port-forward svc/datahub-datahub-frontend 9002:9002`
 1. Connect to the fronted [localhost:9002](http://localhost:9002).
-1. Once you connect you should be able to login with:
+1. Once you connect you should be able to log in with:
     - Username: datahub
     - Password: datahub